yuzhanhan/personal-website/research.md

 layout: research
 ---

-## Working in Progress
+## Work in Progress

 Painkiller Can be the Killer?
-The Effect of Recreational Marijuana Legalization on Work Safety
+The Short-Term Effect of Recreational Marijuana Legalization on Work Safety.

-The Effect of Dirty Air on Work Safety: Evidence from Bounds and the Imperfect IV
+The Effect of Particle Pollution on Work Safety: Evidence from Bounds and Imperfect IVs.

-Monopsony in Academia and the Gender Pay Gap: Evidence from California
+Monopsony in Academia and the Gender Pay Gap: Evidence from California.
 *with Alfonso Flores-Lagunes*

-Air Quality and Work Safety
-*with Ying Shi*

 [back](./)